DiceNameIsMy/vut-itu/docs/Navrh.md

 ### Customers research (Uživatelský průzkum a specifikace)

 **Our customers (kdo je konkrétní uživatel):**
-- People that love traveling.
-- Travel someplace every once in a while as a hobby.
+- Individuals passionate about travel, traveling occasionally as a hobby.
-- Primarily those that have a car or are used to renting it.
+- Primarily users who own or frequently rent a car when travelling.

 **What they want/need from the application (co přesně od aplikace potřebuje):**
-- A tool to simplify planning of the tourism activity
+- A tool that simplifies tourism planning.

 **Customer Requirements (požadavky uživatele):**

 **Their experience**:
 Albert's research:
-- Google forms (TODO: add a link?)
+- Created a Google Form (TODO: add a link?)
-- 2 respondents
+- Surveyed 2 respondents
 - TODO: Summarize their replies?

 Pupilla's research:
-- Made a list of questions that were asked during a conversation with respondents
+- Developed a list of questions for in-person respondent interviews.
-- 2 respondents
+- Surveyed 2 respondents
 - TODO: Summarize their replies?

 Nur's research
-- Made a list of questions that were asked during a conversation with a respondent
+- Developed a list of questions for in-person respondent interviews.
-- 1 respondent
+- Surveyed 1 respondent
-- TODO: Summarize their replies?
+- TODO: Summarize his reply?
+- Made research in reddit
+**Reddit (Nur)**
+The discussions across the three Reddit pages [1](https://www.reddit.com/r/travel/comments/pd6j4g/psa_use_wanderlog_for_your_next_trip_hands_down/), [2](https://www.reddit.com/r/travel/comments/hhrh6c/best_travel_apps/ ), and [3](https://www.reddit.com/r/travel/comments/nryok7/some_travel_apps_i_use_to_plan_my_trips/) highlight user experiences and opinions on various travel planning apps, particularly focusing on Wanderlog, TripIt, and other alternatives.
+Note: [Co authored with Perplexity](https://www.perplexity.ai/search/summarize-me-this-page-https-w-HnlEcsbCSKKLXIu9SCYo0A)
+**User Complaints**
+- **Cluttered Interfaces**: Many users found Wanderlog's interface overwhelming and cluttered, making it challenging to navigate.
+This sentiment was echoed by users of other apps who also expressed frustration with excessive prompts and marketing distractions.
+- **Pricing Issues**: The annual fee for Wanderlog's Pro version ($60) was frequently criticized as being too high.
+Users suggested that a more reasonable price point would be around $20, especially since many only plan a few trips each year.
+Comparisons were made to credit card services that offer more comprehensive benefits for similar prices.
+- **Functionality Problems**: Users reported issues with Wanderlog’s ability to parse complex itineraries correctly, particularly with multiple flights.
+Other apps like TripIt were noted for better handling of such tasks.
+- **Lack of Customization**: Many users expressed a desire for more customizable features in travel apps, including the ability to add personal notes and manage itineraries without excessive prompts for bookings or suggestions.

 To summarize, our customer's wishes are:
-- Not overcrowded with features, intuitive interface.
-- Browse attractions to visit.
+- A streamlined, intuitive interface with minimal clutter.
+- Ability to browse attractions with user recommendations on routes, not just destinations.
 - **Recommendations from real users** not only on places to visit, but **on whole routes to take.**
 - Be able to find and research places.
 With pictures.
 When they are found and selected, **suggest possible routes to take.**
-- Some customers mentioned a shared account so that everyone could participate in the planning.
+- Shared accounts for group planning.
-- Weather forecast for the upcoming dates & places.
+- Weather forecasts for planned dates and destinations.
-- Place to store relevant info: Airplane tickets, QR codes to enter museums, theaters, etc., locations related to a trip.
+- Storage for travel-related documents (tickets, QR codes, location details).

 ---
 ### Research of existing solutions (Průzkum existujících řešení)